jkrobins/bimm143_github/README.md

 # Intro to Bioinformatics

-Some of my classwork for BIMM143 S24 at UC San Diego. (excuse any typos, the professor was going fast sometimes haha)
+Some of my classwork for BIMM143 S24 at UC San Diego.

 - **Class 5** [Data visualization with ggplot](class05/class05.md)